 Check with your students’ bus driver before sending large objects with your child for transport on the bus.
 Skis, Ski poles, and large musical instruments pose a potential hazard on the bus and the driver has the option to refuse transport if he/she feels in any way that the item in question may endanger your student or other passengers.
 At the driver’s request, your child may be asked to put the large item in the exterior cargo hold.
 The student will have to do this without the assistance of the driver.
 At no time is the driver to disembark from the bus while students are on board, unless it is an emergency situation where the driver deems it essential to do so.

 Within the Naples Central School District, there are roads, which because of various conditions cannot be safely traveled by our school buses.
 The following list is not all-inclusive; other roads may be added as necessary.
 Listed below are roads not currently serviced, either wholly or in part: Bills Road, Bopple Hill Road, East Hill Road, Flint Hill Road, Fribolin Road, Griesa Hill Road, Hawks Road.
 Hickory Bottom Road (lower end), Lyon Road (Steuben County), Maxfield Road (north end), Parrish Hill Road, South Hill Road, Stid Hill Road, Sunnyside (at the lake).

-Questions regarding district transportation should be directed to Tammy Brace at 374-7945 or Rocky Dean at 374-7940
+Questions regarding district transportation should be directed to Tammy Brace at 374-7945 or William Howe at 374-7940

 If you anticipate moving to or within the district, you are urged to contact the school regarding school bus service to your new location.